Archomeda/AutoSaliens/README.md

 Salien commands:
-joinedplanet                - Shows the current joined planet joinedzone                  - Shows the current joined zone overrideplanetid [id]       - Shows or sets the current overridden planet id;
+joinedplanet                - Shows the current joined planet joinedzone                  - Shows the current joined zone planet <id>                 - Shows information about a planet planets [option]            - Shows the list of all planets playerinfo                  - Shows the player information zone <planet_id> <zone_pos> - Shows information about a zone zones <planet_id>           - Shows the list of the zones of a planet

+Bot commands:
+bossdamagemax [damage]      - Shows or sets the maximum damage dealt to bosses bossdamagemin [damage]      - Shows or sets the minimum damage dealt to bosses bot [toggle]                - Shows or sets whether the bot is enabled or not overrideplanetid [id]       - Shows or sets the current overridden planet id;
                               Overridden planets will always be joined, unless it's fully captured networktolerance [toggle]   - Shows or sets whether the network tolerance is enabled or not;
-                              Enabling this will cause the application to try to send certain API calls earlier to account for network latency (default: enable) planet <id>                 - Shows information about a planet planets [option]            - Shows the list of all planets playerinfo                  - Shows the player information strategy [strategy]         - Shows or sets the current active strategy (to reset to default, use: 0) zone <planet_id> <zone_pos> - Shows information about a zone zones <planet_id>           - Shows the list of the zones of a planet
+                              Enabling this will cause the application to try to send certain API calls earlier to account for network latency (default: enable) strategy [strategy]         - Shows or sets the current active strategy (to reset to default, use: 0)

 Discord presence commands:
 presence [toggle]           - Shows or sets whether Discord presence is enabled or not